Insights about a church's health from numerical data

 - Understanding the health of a church congregation involves using statistical data as well as other information.

-- Visuals such as graphs depicting long-term attendance and membership trends can provide insights into a church's health.
+- Visuals such as graphs depicting long-term attendance and membership trends can tell us things about a church's health.

-- Analyzing statistical data may help identify factors contributing to high points and valleys of the congregation.
-The data may also help leaders see current trends in a congregation's life and ministry.
+- Analyzing statistical data may help identify factors that contributed to high points and valleys of a congregation.
+The data may also help leaders see current trends in a church.

 What can statistics tell us about a congregation?